Windows 7 Launch Party in NYC

 • Windows Vista 5365 - It's finally starting to suck less.
 It's moving quicker, the interface is falling together, and it's just finally becoming useable.
 However, 750MB of RAM used on startup with Aero Glass and no user apps running?
 Please tell me that's bloated because of debug code...It happily dual-boots with XP and runs nicely in both Virtual PC and VMWare for testing, which is nice.

 • GameFly.com - I joined GameFly for no reason about a month ago.
 I cancelled before the trial ended.
-8-9 days to turn …
+8-9 days to turn a …

 Read More